FastComments/fastcomments-blog/src/content/(8-12-2020) Embedding Comments on a GatsbyJS Site with FastComments.md

 #### What's New

-We've recently launched our <a href="https://blog.fastcomments.com/(8-12-2020)-fastcomments-goes-react.html">React component</a> for FastComments.
+We've recently launched our <a href="https://blog.fastcomments.com/(8-12-2020)-fastcomments-goes-react.html" target="_blank">React component</a> for FastComments.

 This opens up a lot of opportunities - including integrating FastComments with Gatsby.